trinsic-id/issuer-reference-app/README.md

 #### If you are using the Mattr Global Agent on Android:
 Add a transaction endorser on the BCovrin Test network by registeringa 32 byte seed to register your did on the BCovrin network: http://test.bcovrin.vonx.io/
-Here's 32 ascii characters, replace a couple to make it unique.
+Here are 32 ascii characters, replace some characters to make it unique.
     `00000000000000000000000000000000`

 ### Register your organization